jmhodges/copyfighter/README.md

 Every Go function call copies the values given to it, including structs.
-When large structs are passed around without using a pointer to them, the copying of new data in memory causes more allocations and more work for your garbase collector.
+When large structs are passed around without using a pointer to them, the copying of new data in memory causes more allocations and more work for your garbage collector.

 Install with `go get` or similar.